A summaryNEW TERM STARTS WEEK BEGINNING 15TH SEPTEMBER 2025

 Rewild Woodland School gives children the space to rediscover their wildness: to run free, explore, and embrace who they truly are.

 Since 2018, our woodland school (formerly Free to Learn) has offered a child-led, hands-on alternative to traditional education.
 Rooted in the rhythms of nature, we inspire curiosity, creativity, and independence, helping children grow into resilient, confident individuals.
-Now in our seventh year, we continue to nurture the bond between children and the earth that sustains us all.
+Now in our eight year, we continue to nurture the bond between children and the earth that sustains us all.

 “Teaching Children about the natural world should be treated as one of the most important events in their lives.”